 Although many people associate hair loss with typical age-related, male-pattern baldness, the truth is that hair loss affects men and women alike.
 A wide range of problems can cause or contribute to hair loss, a potentially devastating problem that can occur at practically any age.
-At Coastal Medical & Cosmetic Dermatology in San Diego, La Jolla, and Chula Vista, California, board-certified dermatologist Dr. Darrell Gonzales specializes in the diagnosis and treatment of hair loss.
+At Coastal Medical & Cosmetic Dermatology in La Jolla, and Chula Vista, California, board-certified dermatologist Dr. Darrell Gonzales specializes in the diagnosis and treatment of hair loss.
 To find out more, call the office or book your appointment online today.

 The average person normally sheds 50-100 hairs every day.
 This process doesn’t usually cause a noticeable thinning of the scalp, because new hair is always growing in.
 Hair loss occurs when this normal cycle of growth and shedding is somehow disrupted.